 Hot melt is a good solution for a completely flat roof.
 So if there are restrictions around planning or building height and there is no space for falls, hot melt is a suitable solution.
 This can help to reduce costs and installation times.

 If your roof layout is complex, falls are difficult to achieve, or the roof has irregularities hot melt may be suitable as it can simplify the installation.

-Sika Sarnafil and IKO Polymeric are our partners of choice when offering hot melt systems.
+Sika Sarnafil, IKO Polymeric and Alumasc Roofing are our partners of choice when offering hot melt systems.